 - 1. SEA-represented staff assigned to buildings/programs will decide by consensus, or at minimum by a 2/3 vote, how to schedule and use: - a.
-The equivalent of two (2) scheduled TRI days (16 hours) designed to provide staff with time for professional development and to collaborate with each other in ways and on topics or in activities designed by staff to support the achievement of their CSIP, the SPS's Strategic Plan, to improve student learning and academic achievement, to decrease disproportionality.
+The equivalent of two (2) scheduled contractual days (16 hours) designed to provide staff with time for professional development and to collaborate with each other in ways and on topics or in activities designed by staff to support the achievement of their CSIP, the SPS's Strategic Plan, to improve student learning and academic achievement, to decrease disproportionality.
 The dates and purpose will be decided by the building/program staff. - b.
-Three (3) calendar waiver days for professional development; - c.
-Five (5) half $(\frac{1}{2})$ -day early releases, for purposes of school-wide staff development or sitebased decision making to support the CSIP; - d.
-Decisions will be made by the building/program through the building/program decision-making matrix.
+Decisions will be made by the building/program through the building/program decisionmaking matrix.
 This time may be used for scheduled activities like training, seminars, working together as collaborative teams in support of the CSIP or to incorporate the focus of training into delivery of instruction or support of students.
 The parties encourage buildings/programs to use the time in significant blocks, to the extent possible.
 In the absence of agreement by consensus or 2/3 votes, the SEA-represented staff will resolve the matter as to the use of the days identified above using the building/program decision-making matrix.